danielfett/draft-dpop/mainmatter.md

 }
 ```
 !---
-Figure 2: Example JWT contents for `DPoP` header.
+Figure 2: Example JWT content for `DPoP` proof header.

 Note: To keep DPoP simple to implement, only the HTTP method and URI
-are signed in DPoP tokens.
-Nonetheless, DPoP tokens can be extended to
+are signed in DPoP proofs.
+Nonetheless, DPoP proofs can be extended to
 contain other information of the HTTP request (see also
 (#request_integrity)).

-## Checking DPoP tokens {#checking}
+## Checking DPoP Proofs {#checking}

 To check if a string that was received as part of an HTTP Request is a
-valid DPoP token, the receiving server MUST ensure that
+valid DPoP proof, the receiving server MUST ensure that

  1. the string value is a well-formed JWT,
  1. all required claims are contained in the JWT,